phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/DesmondPorth.md

 Out of class sick.
 Continued to work on Angular frontend development.
 Finished a dynamic front end table for city go admin view

 ## Week 9
+Continued to work on city go admin view.
+Made an expandable table (rows expand with more information on a specific employer).
+Finished adding an add employer button.

+## Week 10
+Spring break.

+## Week 11
 Assigned to work on backend security.
 Researching Python Flask JWT as a method to accomplish protecting the backend endpoints.
 Also need to look into using Auth0 in conjunction with JWT to protect backend endpoints.
+Also added fake data to city go admin view for our presentation/demo.
+We will be conducting a zoom meeting and recording it.
+Each of us will share screens and demo what we have worked on.